-- ➤ Banking and financial statistics of Nepal Rastra Bank.
+- Banking and financial statistics of Nepal Rastra Bank.

-- ➤ Annual report of Nepal bank ltd.
+- Annual report of Nepal Bank Ltd.

-- ➤ Annual Reports of Standard Charted Bank Nepal Ltd.
+- Annual Reports of Standard Chartered Bank Nepal Ltd.

-- > Central Bank's directives to Commercial Banks:
+- Central Bank's directives to Commercial Banks.

-- Statistics Nirdesika 2059
+- Statistics Nirdesika 2059.

-- ➤ Directive I to II
+- ➢ Directive I to II.

-- > Consortium Financial Directive
+- Consortium Financial Directive.

-- ➤ Main Economic Indicators
+- Main Economic Indicators.

-- Recent macro economic situation of Nepal, 2006/2007
+- ▶ Recent macro economic situation of Nepal, 2006/2007.

-3.4 Population & Samples of the study
+3.4 Population & Samples of the Study

-There are twenty three commercial banks operating in Nepal which accept about 81 percent of the total deposits and sanction 71 percent of total loans and advances out of the total depository institutions.
-Out of these seventeen banks operating in the nation, two commercial banks representing the government sector and private sector Nepal bank limited and standard charted bank limited respectively are selected as the base for the study.
+There are twenty six commercial banks operating in Nepal which accept about 81 percent of the total deposits and sanction 71 percent of total loans and advances out of the total depository institutions.
+Out of these twenty six banks operating in the nation, two commercial banks representing the government sector and private sector, Nepal Bank Limited and Standard Chartered Bank Limited respectively are selected as the base for the study.
 The deposit mobilization positions of these two banks are studied comparatively with the deposit mobilization of aggregate commercial banks within the country.